solisaegis/SolisAegis/README.md

 The essays explore questions such as:

 - How should intelligence behave when it possesses great power?
 - What role does restraint play in responsible decision-making?
 - How can coexistence between different forms of intelligence remain possible?

 The PHRONESIS essays are written as open philosophical reflections rather than institutional frameworks.

 ---

 ## Structure of the Work

-The writings associated with Aegis Solis appear in three forms:

 ### Closed Works